 I formed much of my philosophy about optimizing health and performance in a busy life as a D1 collegiate All-American, and afterwards as an Olympic hopeful simultaneously building a career in financial services.
 Watching teammates fail to achieve financial independence, and coworkers fail to maintain their health, I formed strong opinions about the importance of prioritizing both.
 I’ve since continued to compete semi-professionally in Olympic Weightlifting and CrossFit alongside building a successful career and pursuing continuing education.
 The mindset and goal-setting strategies necessary to succeed athletically and professionally are no different than those needed for health optimization, often people just need a little help to recognize the gaps between their habits and their goals, and to clear out the noise around which health strategies are best suited to them.

 I firmly believe that one size fits all never really fits anyone.
-I've studied and tested the Paleo Diet, the Zone Diet, the Whole 30, intermittent fasting, carb backloading, and "macros."
-Each of these methodologies contains some gems which I'll likely recommend to you at some point in time.
-I also believe that sometimes the goal is to create physical change, and other times the goal is to experience psychological acceptance.
+Many of the fad diets and popular training methodologies contains some gems which I'll likely recommend to you at some point in time, but I also believe that most of the time the true value is in finding ways to actually excel in the basics - nutrient-dense, unprocessed food, adequate exercise and sleep, and effective stress management.
+In addition, sometimes the goal is to create physical change, and other times the goal is to experience psychological acceptance.
 There will be times when I challenge you to change your habits, and use a lot of thought or willpower to change your life.
 There will be other times when I ask you to put away the scale, drop the measuring cups, and learn to understand your hunger and cravings as powerful tools which can inform you about your body's needs.
 I will always ask you to evaluate why you're setting a particular goal, because without understanding the why, I don't think you can ever really commit to the goal.